cryptomator/docs/source/desktop/volume-type.rst

     brew install fuse-t

 By default, unlocked vaults are mounted to `/Volumes`.
-Info on custom mount options is available at `wiki of the osxfuse project <https://github.com/osxfuse/osxfuse/wiki/Mount-options>`_.
+Info on custom mount options is available at `wiki of the FUSE-T project <https://github.com/macos-fuse-t/fuse-t/wiki#supported-mount-options>`_.

 .. note::